Hello + Q&A

 - Produce good quality content – this should be your primary focus, always.

 - Use a robust hashtag strategy – put thought into your hashtags and don’t just use big ones like #food #yum!
 Monitor and track how each post is performing in terms of engagement and reach and mix up the hashtags you use.
+Also, you can use up to 30 hashtags, these are 30 opportunities for exposure, so in my opinion – use them all!

 Yes, the Instagram algorithm has changed a lot in the past year or so and yes, most of us have seen a decline in engagement, however, the above approach to Instagram still works.
 Likes are just no longer the best indicator of success!
 If you are a business owner and have the capacity/budget to consider Facebook & Instagram advertising, then this is also an extremely powerful tool if utilised correctly.